by Daniel MacIsaac

 The CO motioned to the graveyard and said, Get her buried, and walked off, his face granite.

-As the captain wandered up a rubble-strewn side street, the private tilted his head in the his direction and asked, What’s with?
+As the captain wandered up a rubble-strewn side street, the private tilted his head in his direction and asked, What’s with?

-Shoal watched the officer hunker down in front of a torched sedan, just a warped hulk.
+Shoal watched the captain hunker down in front of a torched sedan, just a warped hulk.
 He answered, Got a daughter back home about the same age as that Croat girl.
 They say his daughter has CF.

 The private squinted.
 Blinked.

 Shoal added, Cystic fibrosis.
 A death sentence—and he’s over here.
 A gluey mucus clogs up your lungs and airway.
 Chokes you.
 Death by drowning.

 Peacekeeping could be a bitch.
 But sitting at a patio table in an untouched Croat village, in a quiet valley, Shoal might just ease off.
 Unwind.
 As he scanned the clean and unspoiled square, he drifted toward calm.
 The only mark on the flint out there was the shadow cast by the bell tower.
 He dug his fingers through mud-spattered camo into the thick tendons around each kneecap, kneading.
 The medic looked up again at the bright mountains.